Mango Salsa is a flavorful salsa loaded with chunky bits of fresh mango, tomatoes, onions, and jalapenos. Serve warm over chicken or fish!

 I adore this mango salsa recipe!

 This mango salsa is a cooked, sweet, spicy, and flavorful salsa loaded with chunky bits of fresh mango, tomatoes, onion, and jalapeno, infused with the Spanish flavors of garlic, cumin, and cayenne pepper.
 This warm salsa is best served warm over chicken or fish.

 David’s sister Connie, gave me a jar of mango salsa she had made.
-I ended up using the jar of salsa to pour over Chicken with Mexican Rice.
-That chicken turned out really good, I asked her for the recipe.
+I ended up using the jar of salsa to pour over the Chicken with Mexican Rice.
+That chicken turned out really good; I asked her for the recipe.

-Since David and I like spicy food, I added more by adding jalapenos and cayenne pepper the recipe.
+Since David and I like spicy food, I added jalapenos and cayenne pepper to the recipe.
 This gives it just enough spice so that it can stand up to the sweetness of the mango.

 Let’s make some Mango Salsa!

 The recipe card at the end of this post lists the full ingredient list and measurements.